distant-viewing/dvt/paper/paper.md

 The annotator algorithms conduct the process of "viewing" the material whereas the aggregator algorithms perform a "distant" (e.g., separated from the raw materials) analysis of the visual inputs.
+The schematic in Figure 1 shows the relationship between these algorithms and the respective input and output formats.

 There are many annotators and aggregators currently available in the toolkit.
 Pipelines---pre-bundled sequences of annotators and aggregators---are also included in the package.
 Details of these implementations can be found in the API documentation.
 Users can also construct custom Annotator and Aggregator objects, as described in the documentation's tutorial.

-![Schematic of the Distant Viewing Toolkit's internal architecture.
-Algorithms are split into two types: annotators that have access to small chunks of the raw inputs and aggregators that have access to all of the extracted annotations but not the input data itself.](./img/process.png){ width=13cm }

 # High-level Command Line Interface

+![Example video page from the Distant Viewing Toolkit's command line video visualization applied to a short test clip.
+For each extracted frame, an annotated thumbnail, optical flow, audio tone, and spectrogram are shown along with metadata such as the start and stop time, number of detected faces, and the estimated shot length.
+Clicking on any image opens larger version of the image.](./img/dvt-view.png){ width=13.5cm }

 The command line tools provide a fast way to get started with the toolkit.
 Designed for users with no experience programming and minimal knowledge of